Relative to Datum: Yes

 Runout is how much one given reference feature or features vary with respect to another datum when the part is rotated 360° around the datum axis.
 It is essentially a control of a circular feature, and how much variation it has with the rotational axis.
 Runout can be called out on any feature that is rotated about an axis.
 It is essentially how much “wobble” occurs in the one part feature when referenced to another.

 GD&T Tolerance Zone:

-Runout is measured using a simple height gauge on the reference surface.
+Runout is measured using a simple height gage on the reference surface.
 The datum axis is controlled by fixing all datum points and rotating the central datum axis.
-The part is usually constrained with V-blocks, or a spindle on each datum that is required to be controlled.
-The part is then rotated around this axis and the variation is measured using the height gauge held perpendicular to the part surface.
-As long as the gauge does not vary by more than the runout tolerance, the part is in spec.
+The part is usually constrained with V-blocks, or a spindle, on each datum that is required to be controlled.
+The part is then rotated around this axis and the variation is measured using the height gage held perpendicular to the part surface.
+As long as the gage does not vary by more than the runout tolerance, the part is in spec.

 Relation to Other GD&T Symbols:

 A great way to relate this symbol to others is through this equation: